GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/typescript_cucumber_cypress.md

 - **Runtime**: Node.js + TypeScript served via Express with Swagger integration.
 - **Testing**: Cypress 13 with the Badeball Cucumber preprocessor for Gherkin support.
 - **Token Utilities**: Shared `TokenDateParser` and `TokenDynamicStringParser` modules consumed by the API and tests.
+- **Screenplay**: Cypress step definitions now use Actors, Abilities, Tasks, and Questions to mirror the Playwright harness.
 - **Automation**: `.batch/RUN_DEMOAPP001_TYPESCRIPT_CYPRESS_API_AND_TESTS.BAT` orchestrates start-up, Swagger launch, Cypress execution, and teardown.

 ---